 Local traffic is traffic that starts and ends within the Heber Valley.
-This traffic type was 50% of the traffic on Main Street in 2019.
+This traffic type was 50% of the traffic on Main Street in 2019 and is projected to be 50% of traffic in 2050.

 Regional traffic is traffic that starts or ends in the Heber Valley, typically long-distance commuters or visitors.
-This traffic type was 20% of traffic in 2019.
+This traffic type was 20% of traffic in 2019 and is projected to be 25% of traffic in 2050.

 Through-traffic is traffic that travels through the Heber Valley, originating and ending at locations outside the valley.
-This traffic type was 30% of traffic in 2019.
+This traffic type was 30% of traffic in 2019 and is projected to be 25% of traffic in 2050.